Design system

 Between top-level sections.

 The loud structural mark.
 Use sparingly so each occurrence reads as a section-level boundary.
-Token: --color-paper.
+Token: --rule-hairline.
 0.5px solid sepia.

 Soft-ink hairline